 For more information on Alzheimer’s prevention and clinical trials visit nia.nih.gov.

-Disclaimer: The information provided in this article is not intended to diagnose health problems or take the place of professional medical advice or care you receive from a health care provider.
+Disclaimer: The information provided in this article is not intended to diagnose health problems or take the place of professional medical advice or care you receive from a healthcare provider.
 An Alzheimer’s diagnosis must be confirmed with a licensed medical professional.
-Always consult your health care provider about symptoms, health problems, medications, and treatments.
+Always consult your healthcare provider about symptoms, health problems, medications, and treatments.